Bad Kleinen station: Since the reconstruction in 2017

 Two island platforms remain after the renovation, which can be reached via a pedestrian bridge.
 Lifts connect the bridge to the platforms, which has allowed Deutsche Bahn to rate the station as barrier-free since 9 December 2018.
 Short sections of the island platforms are covered.
 There are no longer any catering facilities or toilets.
 Instead of the earlier buildings, there is an open space between the two platforms.
 A direct exit towards Lake Schwerin is still not planned.

 Train services

-The station is served by the following services (2025):
+The station was served by the following services in 2026: